angedesu/CECS327_SP25_29/README.md

 - import datetime

 ## How to Run
+1. Open the terminal
+2. Navigate to the directory containing the python source code

 ## Running the Server
 If needed, change the IP address and Port you want to use for the server.
 Running through CLI: python server.py

 ## Running the Client
 Running through CLI: python client.py
 Enter the server's IP address and port.
 If the connection was accepted, the prompt will appear.

 ## Running the Database